• Skip to primary navigation

 LEDs red 20mA 5mm1

-It is important to place the diode as the reference device.
+It is important to keep diode in place where temperature stays the same.

 Safety: